 One of Microsoft Word’s standout features is “Track Changes,” an invaluable tool for editors, writers, and collaborators.
 This feature allows multiple users to make and view changes in a document while preserving the original text.
-Understanding how to effectively use Track Changes in Word is crucial to streamlining your editing process and improving collaboration.
+Understanding how to use Track Changes in Word helps streamline your editing process and improve collaboration.

 Table of Contents